 Define the angle

 This sounds like a no-brainer, but it has multiple benefits, and can be easily overlooked when you’re gathering lots of information.
-The process of selecting what aspect of a topic you'll cover early on is wonderful for:
+The process of selecting early on what aspect of a topic you'll cover (i.e., the theme, in the case of a book) is wonderful for:

 driving the overall structure of a story.
 If your subject is how the chemical DDT decimated bird populations over several decades, for instance, you might choose to cover how the understanding of the chemical’s impact changed over the decades, with each decade being its own section.
 If instead you’re writing about generations of a bird family you’ve observed at one nest, a structure that’s driven by how your emotional relationship with the birds evolved over time might be more compelling.

 clarifying the tone of the overall piece or chapter, or of sections of it.
 Doing so can help you decide on things such as word choices and which person’s point of view to tell the story from.
 In the bird book example, you wouldn’t want to use a lighthearted approach for a serious look at the general decline of birds due to DDT.
 But if the work covered your relationship with a single adult pair, you might break up the sorrowful sections about baby chicks that failed to survive with a few upbeat scenes that help readers connect to you or your avian subjects.
 For instance, there could be a scene where you reveled at the adult ospreys' abilities to turn on a dime while hunting, or show your curiosity about how they nurture new chicks and one’s fights for dominance over its nest mates.